 Of course, without static analysis to assist here, this is merely a hint to developers not to use the underscore-marked values.

-However, if you're working in TypeScript you can use a compiler to leverage the
+However, if you're working in TypeScript you can use a compiler to leverage the built-in support for public

 and private